MrAppAndCrap/Youtube-Minimize/README.md

 # Youtube-Minimize
 A Patched Youtube .apk that turns on background video play and removes ads on Android devices.
-Works for Rooted and Non-Rooted devices.
+Works on Rooted devices.
 Download the latest release here: https://github.com/MrAppAndCrap/Youtube-Minimize/releases